zandax online course logo

 So, Can We Ignore Stress?

-This is the sort of stress that follows you home, haunts your hours of rest and stops you from sleeping.
-You have too much to do and not enough time or resources.
-There are rumours of redundancy or of the whole business going bust.
+This is the sort of stress that follows you home, haunts your hours of rest and stops you from sleeping properly.
+You may have too much to do and not enough time or resources.
+There could be rumors of redundancy or of the whole business going bust.
 How will you pay the bills?
 What is there that you can do?
-It is at this point that you need to take action and learn how to manage your stress effectively.
+It's at this point that you need to take action and learn how to manage your stress effectively.

 How to Manage Your Stress